remmertjack/Clustering-Ball-Players-1/README.md

 #### Gaussian Mixture Models

-GMM are a mixture of probability distributions.
-For a Gaussian distribution, it is a probability distribution, which can be viewed as a bell curve with a certain mean and variance.
-For a mixture of gaussians, we have more than one probability distributions.
+GMM are a mixture of Gaussian probability distributions.
+A Gaussian distribution, is essentially a bell curve with a certain mean and variance.
 And the probability density function for the mixture is a linear combination of these individual distributions.
 For example, in Figure 1, we have two Gaussian distributions, *x1* and *x2* in orange and their mixture model in blue.